 Spine & Back Health

-Core Exercises to Strengthen the Spine: Just as the stays support the mast and the cables support the bridge, your core muscles support your spine.
+Exercise, Core exercises to strengthen the spine: Your core muscles support your spine.
 The muscles in your abdomen and back - which we call the "core" - are central to your everyday spine health.
-They are at the heart of any fitness regimen designed to strengthen a healthy or ailing back.
+They are at the heart of any fitness plan to strengthen a healthy or ailing back.
 Just as you protect your heart through cardiovascular exercises, you will benefit from strengthening your back through core exercises.